cmeeren/Faqt/README.md

 [<Extension>]
 type Assertions =

-    /// Asserts that the subject is equal to the specified value, using the default equality comparison (=).
+    /// Asserts that the subject is equal to the specified value.
     [<Extension>]
     static member Be(t: Testable<'a>, expected: 'a, ?because) : And<'a> =
         use _ = t.Assert()